Asan Barrage

 The dam creates the Asan Reservoir, also called Dhalipur Lake.
-The lake is popular for bird watching and 53 species are known to make a habitat there, 19 species are migratory from Eurasia.
+The lake is popular for bird watching and 53 species are known to make a habitat there, of which 19 are migratory species from Eurasia.

 Asan River

 The Asan river is a river fed by the streams of the western part of the Doon Valley.
 The northern section of the river is known locally as the 'Tons' (a misnomer, the actual Tons River is much larger and flows into the Yamuna in the Jaunsar-Bawar region at Kalsi); originates from the southern slopes of Mussoorie.
 There are several streams here, that gradually merge into one river that emerges from Robber's Cave.
 The river here is in a U-shaped valley meandering slightly in a south-westerly direction.
 The river flows through Bijapur canal; a major water pumping site of Dehradun that provides water to houses in the western part of the town through two water canals.
 It then moves on to Tapkeshwar Mahadev, a popular Shiva shrine before becoming a more shallow, broad valley near Premnagar.
 The river proceeds south-west, receiving the waters of several streams flowing southward from the northern range spanning Vikasnagar–Mussoorie; and northward from the lower Sivalik Hills that separate The Doon Valley from Saharanpur district of Uttar Pradesh.
 In the lower section it is known as the 'Asan'.
 It flows into a relatively flat section which feeds the Asan Barrage, the waters of which drain into the Yamuna at Paonta Sahib in Himachal Pradesh.

 The Asan River has been identified with the Asmanvati of the Rigveda.